 It’s very easy to get caught up in the mundane tasks of raising children.
 I know.
 There always seems to be diapers that need to be changed, meals to be prepared and daytime naps to be scheduled.
 Then, don’t forget the dishes piling up in the sink and laundry that needs to be done!

-Here are some tips I have found which help me bring some fun into my daily task of caring for our daughter:
+Here are some tips I have found that help me bring some fun into my daily task of caring for our daughter:

 - Games: Set aside some time during the day to play games with your child.
-My daughter gets so excited when we sit down on the floor and play with her favorite Magna Tiles.
+My daughter gets so excited when we sit down on the floor and play with her favorite Magna Tiles or Magformers.
 You could also get this KidKraft Wooden Play Table Train Table and set up the train set.
 Perfect for those rainy days when you’re stuck indoors.

 - Get out into nature: My daughter and I often take walks outside in nature.
 I find this calms her down and in turn, I become more relaxed too.

-- Plan a day trip: Bring in some adventure and take a day trip somewhere.
+- Plan a day trip: As a hobby for a stay-at-home father, in order to bring in some adventure, take a day trip somewhere.
 Don’t forget to pack food for the trip.
 You might find this TRAVELISSIMO Electric Lunch Box handy as you can warm up food straight from the car with it.

 - Join a local moms and kids club: This takes some courage but it’s a good way to get out of the house and interact with people of your age.
 Your kid will enjoy interacting with other kids as well.

-- The Stay-at-Home Dad Handbook – Jessica Toonkel & Peter Baylies: This book talks about how to manage to be the primary caregiver while offering practical solutions.
+- The Stay-at-Home Dad Handbook by Jessica Toonkel & Peter Baylies: This book talks about how to manage to be the primary caregiver while offering practical solutions.